Courses

 Description

 Seattle’s historic park and boulevard system is one of the most complete Olmsted-designed park systems in the country.
 In 1903, thanks to the Klondike Gold Rush’s influx of money and people, Seattle hired the Olmsted firm of landscape architects of Brookline, Massachusetts, to design its park and boulevard system.
 This firm was the leading urban design firm in the country at the time.
-John Charles Olmsted, nephew and adopted son of Frederick Law Olmsted, created a legacy for Seattle from 1903 until the firm’s last project, the Washington Park Arboretum, in 1938.
+John Charles Olmsted, nephew and stepson of Frederick Law Olmsted, created a legacy for Seattle from 1903 until the firm’s last project, the Washington Park Arboretum, in 1938.
 This legacy is still intact today.

 Instructor